Graduate Admission FAQs

 Can people work/do research with faculty other than their advisor?

 • Students are typically admitted to work with one faculty member.
-In addition, students are often very busy conducting either their own research under supervision of their faculty advisor or conducting research that is part of their advisor's line of research.
+In addition, students are often very busy conducting either their own research under the supervision of their faculty advisor or conducting research that is part of their advisor's line of research.
 Further, the faculty member with whom the student wishes to work may not have sufficient time or resources to supervise an additional graduate student.
-However, there is nothing that prohibits the practice of working/doing research with multiple faculty members.
+However, nothing prohibits the practice of working/doing research with multiple faculty members.
 Applicants are encouraged to discuss this with the faculty members with whom they may be interested in working.

 Are you expected to stay in Lawrence for the summer?

 • This depends on the needs and requirements of your faculty supervisor.
 Some faculty supervise clinical and research programs that are in operation whenever KU is in session and some faculty supervise clinical and research programs that are open year-round.
-If your faculty supervisor does not work during the summer, it is still expected that you work on projects that contribute to your progress as a student, such as continued exposure to the literature and writing manuscripts.
+If your faculty supervisor does not work during the summer, it is still expected that you will work on projects that contribute to your progress as a student, such as continued exposure to the literature and writing manuscripts.

 My question didn't appear in this list.